gaphor/gaphor/docs/modeling_language.md

 core application.

 The main language was, and will be UML.
-Gaphor now also supports a subset of SysML.
+Gaphor now also supports a subset of SysML, RAAML and the C4 model.

-A ModelingLanguage in Gaphor is defined by a class implementing the `gaphor.abc.ModelingLanguage` abstract base class.
+A modeling language in Gaphor is defined by a class implementing the `gaphor.abc.ModelingLanguage` abstract base class.
 The modeling language should be registered as a `gaphor.modelinglanguage` entry point.

-The ModelingLanguage interface is fairly minimal.
-It allows other services to look up elements and diagram items, as well as a toolbox.
-However, the responsibilities of a ModelingLanguage do not stop there.
+The `ModelingLanguage` interface is fairly minimal.
+It allows other services to look up elements and diagram items, as well as a toolbox, and diagram types.
+However, the responsibilities of a modeling language do not stop there.
 Parts of functionality will be implemented by registering handlers to a set of generic functions.